-Michael Dixon, Senior Vice President, eCommerce
+Michael Dixon, Senior Vice President, Point-of-Sale Financing

-In his role as Senior Vice President, eCommerce, Mr. Dixon is responsible for strategic management, oversight and the overall performance of the Bank's eCommerce activities.
+In his role as Senior Vice President, Point-of-Sale Financing Mr. Dixon is responsible for the strategic management, oversight and overall performance of the Bank's Point-of-Sale Financing activities, including the Bank's Receivable Purchase Program both in Canada and the US.